 The Best Dive Sites Ibiza Has To Offer !

 Just off the west coast of Ibiza lies a hidden gem, the Cala d'Hort Marine Nature.
 Protected in 2001 this group of 18 islands was made a UNESCO world heritage site for the vast meadows of ancient sea grass which is thought to be one of the oldest living organisms in the world.
-This grass ('Posedonia') keeps the water pristine and provides a habitat for numerous fish.
+This 'Posedonia' sea weed not only oxygenates the water but also provides a habitat for a huge number of fish.
 With well over 20 dive sites to pick from we are spoilt for choice and each of these sites has something new and exciting to offer, with everything from walls to caves, drifts to wrecks and spits to reefs.
 Here are just a few of our favourite sites....

 The Point of No Return